Français

-• Awareness building and training of pesticide regulators, pesticide manufacturers and distributors, and pesticide users on the GHS, through FAO pesticide management programmes and in cooperation with others.
+• Awareness building and training of pesticide regulators, pesticide manufacturers and distributors, and pesticide users on the GHS, through FAO pesticide management programmes and in cooperation with others

 The World Health Organization (WHO) has identified the following three major instruments as being the most relevant to GHS implementation:

-WHO Recommended classification of pesticides by hazard
+1. WHO Recommended classification of pesticides by hazard

-International Chemical Safety Cards (ICSC)
+2. International Chemical Safety Cards (ICSC)

-A new database for producing and disseminating ICSCs has now been developed.
-The revision of sentences required for the new database also necessitates the complete revision of the Compiler's Guide.
-Where possible, the classification criteria for the GHS are being incorporated in the decision process for determining the information which appears on each ICSC.
+WHO started to include GHS classifications in new and updated ISCs in April 2006.
+A new database for producing and disseminating ICSCs has been developed.
+Where relevant, the classification criteria for the GHS are now incorporated in the decision process for determining the information which appears on each ICSC.
 The ICSCs have been identified as a mechanism for making GHS classifications of chemicals more widely available.

 For the transport of dangerous goods, the GHS is implemented through the "UN Recommendations on the Transport of Dangerous Goods.
 Model Regulations" and the following transport legal international instruments: